 Established in 1999, KARI is Australia’s largest Aboriginal foster care agency.
 In that time, our goal remains focused on two things: ensuring the Aboriginal community has access to culturally-specific foster care services, as well as access to quality, holistic services.

-Today, KARI is proud to employ almost 100 people and has established offices in South West Sydney, Sydney Metro and Western Sydney.
+Today, KARI is proud to employ over 100 people and has established offices in South West Sydney, Sydney Metro and Western Sydney.
 We strive to offer a continuum of award-winning services that all begin at general community engagement, move on to models of early intervention and ultimately work to deliver an effective foster care program – all with the end goal of family restoration and preservation.

 Our commitment to providing high quality, sustainable services and programs that benefit our community is unwavering.
 As a result, KARI has been recognised by many as one of the nation’s leading Aboriginal service providers.
 We seek to help our community flourish.
 We believe in helping our families to grow strong and we will continue to be the best we can for our community.